LasLabs/odoo-telephony/fax_sfax/README.rst

 SFax Connector
 ==============

-This module extends base_fax to provide an interface to SFax in Odoo
+This module allows for the receipt of secure faxes in Odoo using SFax.

 Installation
 ============